Something that is obsolete is not used anymore. It's too old. Like old toys that no one plays with because they have new ones.

 Conversation Starters

-"What is one piece of technology that is now obsolete?"
+"What's a piece of technology you used to love that is now completely obsolete?"

 Journal Prompts

-Discuss the pros and cons of planned obsolescence.
+Discuss the pros and cons of rapid technological advancement leading to widespread obsolescence.

 Frequently Asked Questions